piratesteam/POC/README.md

 * A minimum of 4 GB of RAM
 * Monitor Resolution 1024 X 768 or higher
 * Internet Connection Broadband (high-speed) with a speed of 4 Mbps or more
-* Keyboard and a Microsoft Mouse
+* Keyboard and a Mouse
 * Sound card
 * Speakers or headphones

 ### Browsers:

-* Chrome 36+
+* Chrome
-* Edge 20+
-* Mozilla Firefox 31+
+* Mozilla Firefox
 * Internet Explorer 11+ (Windows only)

 ## Application

 * In the fast growing field of software engineering and development and even more rapidly growing sector of game development the future is hard to predict.
-* We are working with this game as our major project and as a part of our assesment we got this type of work for doing better with development cycle, development period,graphics, scripting, adopting new technology, animation.
+* We are working on this game as our major project and as a part of our assesment.
-* In general software project is a project focusing on the creation of software.
-* Consequently,Success can be measured by taking a look at the resulting software.
+* With this type of work, we can do better with development cycle, development period,graphics, scripting, adopting new technology, animation.
-* In a game project, the product is a game But here comes the point: A game is much more than just its software.
+* In a game project, the product is a game But here comes the point: A game is much more than just a software.
 It has to provide content to become enjoyable.
 Just like a web server: without content the server is useless, and the quality cannot be measured.
 * This has an important effect on the game project as a whole.
-The software part of the project is not the only one, and it must be considered in connection to all other parts.
-* The environment of the game, the story, characters, game plays, the artwork, and so on.
+The software part of the project is not the only one, and it must be considered in connection to all other parts like the environment of the game, the story, characters, game plays, the artwork, and so on.

 ### Application Structure :
 Our project application consist of following parts and subparts: